KDE/kmarkdownwebview/README.md

 Feedback welcome, email kossebau AT kde org or catch me on freenode irc in #kdevelop.

-(Note: This file was happily edited with the support of this plugin. )
+(*Note*: This file was happily edited with the support of this plugin.)